JishnuSabu/Schalarcred_test/README.md

 firebase deploy

-Your Flutter Web application will now be live at your Firebase Hosting URL.
+Your Flutter Web application will now be live at your Firebase Hosting URL : https://notficationsdemo.web.app/

 👤 Author
 Jishnu Sabu